Neural net modeling of equilibria in NSTX-U: Introduction

+\item Online updates to the shape controller (Pertnet): In most current tokamak shape control algorithms, feedback gains are calculated offline based on a single reference linearization, and these parameters are used for the entire discharge and across discharges.
+Using Pertnet, the equilibrium-dependent response predictions could be served to the controller rapidly ($<$1ms) during the shot to optimize controller performance. \end{itemize}

+Development of these tasks will be the subject of future work.
 The rest of this paper is divided as follows. \Cref{sec:eqnet} introduces Eqnet including the data structure, model archictecture, prediction results, and a simple application problem of using Eqnet to design a novel equilibrium. \Cref{sec:pertnet} describes Pertnet, including the nonrigid plasma response model and relevant background, NN architecture, and performance results.